xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.migrate.md

 #### create device model

 Create device model is done by using the atomic operation [VM.create_device_model](https://github.com/xapi-project/xen-api/blob/7ac88b90e762065c5ebb94a8ea61c61bdbf62c5c/ocaml/xenopsd/xc/xenops_server_xen.ml#L2375).
 This will configure **qemu-dm** and started.
-This allow to manage PCI devices.
+This allows to manage PCI devices.

 #### PCI plug

 [PCI.plug](https://github.com/xapi-project/xen-api/blob/7ac88b90e762065c5ebb94a8ea61c61bdbf62c5c/ocaml/xenopsd/xc/xenops_server_xen.ml#L3399)
 is executed by the backend.
-It plugs a PCI device and advertise it to QEMU if this option is set.
+It plugs a PCI device and advertises it to QEMU if this option is set.
 It is the case for NVIDIA SR-IOV vGPUS.

 At this point devices have been restored.
 The new domain is considered survivable.
 We can